SpiderInk/frogteam/README.md

         - Is there a standard way I can do this.
 This is a research task for me.

 ## Tasks - On Deck
-- **Now that we collect project name and directory** from the user in the Builder let's make a "Project" level at the top of the history tree
-    - Add a special history entry for when a project is first created and only store the three properties there
-        - name, directory, problem

-- **Extract the response form out of the Answer Panel**
-    - Use in Team Member Setup Panel as well so we can do directed top level not history included tasks from there.
-    - Look at the CSS MESS when solving this
 - configuration for a time or token limit by model/team member
     - implement team member token limits/time limits/request token limits
     - this will require tracking
     - the lead architect will need to be aware of these constrains when giving out assignments
+    - set temperature and other settings for the team member

+- BUG: When asking a member to perform a task sometimes the summary is redundant.

 - BUG: sometimes toolCall definitions or results are bad and the process errors out
     - Maybe just try catch and report/log/add history what happened? **done**
     - At this time the user can just try clicking "Go" again
-- MESS: generateUniqueId() in WebView HTML files needs consolidation
-    - can a WebView use <script> tags for local files?
-- MESS: CSS in WebView HTML files needs consolidation
-    - can a WebView use <style> tags for local files?

 ## Tasks - Backlog
 - prompt library sharing platform